 Position Description Form or Reclassification/New Position Form

-The process to open a position begins with the Position Description form and the instructions.
+The process to open a position begins with the Position Description form.
 This form outlines the minimum qualification requirements for the position and describes the knowledge, skills, and abilities associated for conducting interviews.

-If the position you are posting is a new position, you must also complete the Reclassification/New Position Form following the instructions for filling out the New Position/Reclassification request.
+If the position you are posting is a new position, you must also complete the Reclassification/New Position Form.
 Attach the Position Description form and organization chart identifying the names and titles of incumbents along with the location of the new position/reclassified position in the department.
 Route the New Position/Reclassification form through the appropriate approval levels, Department Head and AVP/Dean or Provost/Vice President levels.
-Forward the completed form to email@example.com.
+Forward the completed form to Compensation and Operations.
 You will receive an e-mail with the final approval, new position number and the effective date of the new position or reclassified position.